misterblack1/HU-058_ESPHome/README.md

 ## The two variants

 Same board, same display, same 8051.
 The only difference is the time source.
+Prices as of August 30, 2026:

 | Board | Price | Sold as | Timekeeping |
 | --- | --- | --- | --- |